IamTechknow/CMPE161/README.md

 # CMPE161 Android ports

-Porting and implementating CMPE161 assignments to Android OS
+Porting and implementing CMPE161 assignments to Android OS

 ## About